 |

 PIPS-IPM++ requires one or several solvers for linear equations systems.
-Currently supported are HSL MA57, MUMPS, Pardiso from Intel MKL, and Panua-Pardiso.
+Currently supported are HSL MA57, MUMPS, and Panua-Pardiso.
 Best performance can be expected with Panua-Pardiso.
 PIPS-IPM++ development current focuses on using HSL MA57.
-Pardiso from Intel MKL and MUMPS are available for free (please check the license conditions), while MA57 is free for academic users only.
+MUMPS is available for free (please check the license conditions), while MA57 is free for academic users only.

 Building PIPS-IPM++ requires CMake, a C/C++ compiler, MPI (e.g., MPICH or OpenMPI) and Blas/Lapack.
 To read compressed GDX files, also ZLib is required.
 When using MA57, it is preferred to also have METIS available.
 In addition, git should be used to retrieve the source code of PIPS-IPM++ and its submodules GDX and GoogleTest.